Max Clifford: Indecent assault convictions

 On 7 November 2014, Clifford's appeal against his eight-year sentence for sex offences was rejected by the Court of Appeal.
 The court ruled the sentence handed to Clifford earlier that year was "justified and correct."
 The court compared Clifford's case with that of broadcaster Stuart Hall in 2013; Clifford had clowned and claimed innocence, but did not directly dispute the claims of his victims.
 In contrast Hall had publicly denounced his victims and accused one of seeking "instant notoriety".
 A lawyer commented on the Clifford appeal court ruling "Nothing Clifford did resembled the disastrous approach taken by Stuart Hall who, prior to pleading guilty to abusing them as girls, denounced his accusers as gold-diggers and liars."
 Clifford's actions were deemed merely to show no remorse, and not to justify an increased penalty on appeal, although ruling out a reduction in sentence due to mitigating factors; in contrast Hall's sentence was actually increased on appeal.

 It was reported on 12 March 2015 that Clifford had been arrested again by Operation Yewtree police.
 On 3 July 2015, Clifford was charged with a single count of indecent assault stemming from an alleged incident from 1981.
 He pleaded not guilty on 20 October, and was cleared by a jury of the charge on 7 July 2016.

-Before his death, Clifford had won the right to challenge his conviction at the Court of Appeal.
-His daughter, Louise, continued to challenge his 2014 conviction posthumously.
-The appeal failed and the original conviction was unanimously upheld on 2 April 2019 by the Court of Appeal.
+Before his death, Clifford had won the right to challenge his conviction at the Court of Appeal and his daughter, Louise, continued to challenge his 2014 conviction afterwards posthumously.
+On 2 April 2019, Clifford's conviction was ultimately upheld by the Court of Appeal, which comprehensively rejected his appeal on all grounds.
+Lady Justice Rafferty said: "Nothing we heard came anywhere near imperilling the safety of this conviction".